PMStander/pib/.project/core/activeContext.md

    - Added proper loading states and error handling

 ## Current State
-The application has been successfully updated to use server API endpoints for all database operations instead of direct Firestore access.
-This architectural improvement enhances security by ensuring all database operations go through the server API.
-The server-side data management system is set up with endpoints for CRUD operations (`/api/data/write`, `/api/data/read`, `/api/data/update`) and includes embedding generation for vector search.
-The Firebase Authentication system works correctly to create users, and the authentication token is now properly passed to the server for authenticated operations.
+The application has been fully migrated from Firebase DataConnect to Firestore for data storage and vector search capabilities.
+All database operations now go through server API endpoints (`/api/data/write`, `/api/data/read`, `/api/data/update`) which enhances security by ensuring proper authentication and validation.

+Vector search has been implemented in two ways:
+1. **Client-side**: Using a placeholder implementation in the server API that works with the client-side SDK
+2. **Server-side**: Using Firebase Cloud Functions that leverage the Admin SDK's findNearest method

+The server-side implementation provides proper vector search capabilities using Firestore's findNearest method with cosine similarity, allowing for semantic search across profiles, businesses, and partner preferences.
+The client-side implementation serves as a fallback when Cloud Functions are not available.

+We've also implemented a client-side composable (useCloudFunctions.ts) for interacting with the Cloud Functions and updated the useVectorSearch composable to use the Cloud Functions with fallback to the client-side implementation.
+All DataConnect dependencies and scripts have been removed from the project.

 ## Next Steps
-1. Test the updated functionality:
-   - Verify that user creation works correctly through the server API
-   - Ensure profiles and workspaces are created properly
+1. Deploy and test Cloud Functions:
+   - Deploy the Cloud Functions to Firebase
-   - Test the entire authentication flow from signup to login
+   - Test the vector search implementation with real data
+   - Implement actual embedding generation using Vertex AI
+   - Add more comprehensive testing for the Cloud Functions

+2. Enhance vector search capabilities:
+   - Optimize vector search performance and relevance
+   - Implement more advanced vector search features like filtering and faceting
-   - Verify that vector search functionality works correctly
+   - Create a test suite for vector search functionality
+   - Add support for hybrid search (combining vector and keyword search)

+3. Enhance AI chat interface:
+   - Improve integration with vector search capabilities
+   - Add support for more complex queries and entity extraction
+   - Implement conversation context and follow-up questions
+   - Add better response formatting and visualization

-2. Improve error handling and user experience:
+4. Improve error handling and user experience:
-   - Add comprehensive error handling for server API responses
+   - Add comprehensive error handling for vector search operations
-   - Implement loading states for all API calls
+   - Implement loading states and progress indicators
    - Add retry mechanisms for failed API calls
    - Improve error messages for better user experience

-3. Improve Firebase emulator integration:
-   - Add a startup script to ensure all emulators are running
-   - Create better error handling for when emulators are not available
-   - Add documentation for setting up the development environment

-4. Integrate LLM key management with chat interface:
+5. Integrate LLM key management with chat interface:
    - Connect the chat interface to use the configured LLM providers
    - Implement fallback mechanisms when keys are not available
    - Add provider selection in the chat interface